Stamford, Connecticut: Mass transit

 Stamford is on the New Haven Line of the Metro-North Railroad, the commuter rail system for northern metropolitan New York City.
 Stamford is the second-busiest station on the Metro-North system, after Grand Central Terminal, and serves as a major transfer point for local trains.
 Stamford Station is also the terminus of a Metro-North branch that ends in New Canaan, 8 mi away, known as the New Canaan Branch, and a part-time terminal of Shore Line East and Danbury Branch trains.
 Two smaller train stations in Stamford are Glenbrook and Springdale, both a part of the New Canaan branch.

 Commuter trains come into Stamford from all points between New London to the east and New York (Grand Central Terminal) to the south.
 The average nonstop commute is 47 minutes.
 Trains operate from the Stamford station between 4:43 a.m. (first departure to Grand Central) until 12:55 a.m. (last departure to Grand Central).

 Stamford also serves as a prominent station along Amtrak's Northeast Corridor.
 The Acela, a high speed train service between Boston and Washington D.C., makes several daily stops in Stamford.
 Amtrak's higher-speed Northeast Regional (between Boston or Springfield, Massachusetts and Washington, D.C.) and Vermonter (between Saint Albans, Vermont and Washington, D.C.) also make plentiful daily stops in Stamford.
 Amtrak has facilities in upper level of the Stamford station.

 Airports

-Stamford is within reasonable distance of 11 airports: four general aviation, two regional, five international.
+Stamford is within reasonable distance of 11 airports: four general aviation, three regional, four international.